 Manipulation of light is a very useful skill for any electronics tinkerer.
-From illumination to infrared data transmission, light bridges the electronic and the physical in myriad useful ways.
+From illumination to distance sensing, light bridges the electronic and the physical in myriad useful ways.

 The key defining feature of a beam of light is its wavelength.
 Light travels through space as a wave, and the distance between two wave peaks is the wavelength of that beam of light.
 In human terms, the wavelength is what determines the color of a light beam.